 The nonqualified deferred compensation plan is an unfunded plan which allows certain highly compensated employees, at their election, to defer a portion of their compensation.
 This plan was closed to future deferral elections by participants for performance periods beginning after December 31, 2017.
 The amounts deferred under this plan are held in a grantor trust.
 The Company invests, as a principal, in investments to economically hedge its obligation under the nonqualified deferred compensation plan.
 The investments in the grantor trust consist of mutual funds which are categorized as Level I in the fair value hierarchy.
-These investments totaled \$15.9 million and \$18.8 million as of December 31, 2022 and 2021, respectively, and are included in investments on the consolidated statements of financial condition.
-A corresponding deferred compensation deferred by the employees was expensed in the period earned.
+These investments totaled \$18.6 million and \$15.9 million as of December 31, 2023 and 2022, respectively, and are included in investments on the consolidated statements of financial condition.
+A corresponding deferred compensation liability is included in accrued compensation on the consolidated statements of financial condition.
+The compensation deferred by the employees was expensed in the period earned.
 Changes in the fair value of the investments made by the Company are reported in investment income and changes in the corresponding deferred compensation liability are reflected as compensation and benefits expense on the consolidated statements of operations.

-Acquisition-Related Compensation Arrangements - Weeden & Co.
+Acquisition-Related Compensation Arrangements